v8/v8.dev/src/blog/understanding-ecma-part-1.md

 **Internal slots** and **internal methods** use names enclosed in \[\[ \]\].

-Internal slots are (assumed) data members (of a JavaScript object or a spec-internal data type) and internal methods are (assumed) member functions (of a JavaScript object or a spec-internal data type).
+Internal slots are data members (of a JavaScript object or a spec-internal data type) and internal methods are member functions (of a JavaScript object or a spec-internal data type).

 Internal slots and methods are used in the algorithms described by the spec.
 Internal slots are used for storing the state of the object, and internal methods are functions associated with the object.